roidelapluie/blog/content/articles/ptheartbeat.md

 it.
 I have found it out by using `strace -e trace=file`.

-Just removing the file solved the problem (of course the first `pt-heartbeat` daemon was not running anymore.
+Just removing the file solved the problem (of course the first `pt-heartbeat` daemon was not running anymore).

     :::bash
     rm /tmp/percona-version-check